Clearing is open. Find out how you can join our creative community.

 Students will need to complete the online application form and provide copies of the following evidence to support your application:

-Students must be in receipt of an Advanced Learner Loan and have a household income of £20,000 or less.
+Students must be in receipt of an advanced learner loan and have a household income of £25,000 or less.

 And one of the following as proof of your family's household income:

 Students applying for childcare support should download the childcare provider form which needs to be completed by the childcare provider.

 The application process is open.
 All applications should be submitted by April 2022.